Diversicon 32

 Diversicon observes the lives and works of two posthumous ghosts(?) of honor...

-Andre Norton (1912-2005), Science Fiction Writers of America Grand Master and enroled in the Science Fiction and Fantasy Hall of Fame.
+Andre Norton (1912-2005), Science Fiction Writers of America Grand Master and enrolled in the Science Fiction and Fantasy Hall of Fame.
 Norton also wrote under the names Andrew North and Allen Weston.

 Bibliography